-These top-rated earbuds are 'worth every penny and then some' — save 75%
+These top-rated earbuds are 'worth every penny and then some' — and they're on sale for $15

-We live in a golden age of earbud-ery.
+Listen up: We live in a golden age of earbuds.
 There are models of all sizes, shapes, colors and capabilities out there.
 And it's easy to lazily adopt a "Well, the most expensive ones must be the best ones" attitude.
-But don't, because every once in a while a pair comes along that marries primo performance with a bargain-basement price.
-These Ziuty Wireless Earbuds are not only comfy-cozy in almost any ear, but they also boast some really amazing features.
-Plus, right now Amazon slashed the price on them — they're just $15 with the on-page coupon— down from $60!
+But don't, because every once in a while, along comes a pair that offers primo performance at a bargain-basement price.

-With smart controls on par with Apple's version, a water-resistant build, and a case that's designed specifically to fit comfortably in your pocket, these 'buds are the whole package.
+With smart controls on par with Apple's version, a water-resistant build and a case that's designed to fit comfortably in your pocket, these buds are the whole package.

-The coolest feature of these earbuds is the real-time readout on the front of the case.
-It's just so much easier than pulling out your phone and swiping to find out how much charge is left.
+The most unique feature of these earbuds is the real-time readout on the front of the case.
+It's just so much easier than pulling out your phone and swiping to find out how much charge remains.
 The top number shows how much juice is left in the case, while the two smaller indicators show readings for each bud.

-In addition to more innovative features like the LED display, these earbuds have everything you'd expect in a quality pair.
-On-ear controls let you answer calls, skip songs, and activate Siri.
+Beyond the LED display, these earbuds have everything you'd expect in a quality pair.
+On-ear controls let you answer calls, skip songs and activate Siri.
 They also have multiple sound modes to pick from.
 Ziuty might call it "half in-ear mode," but make no mistake: It's absolutely transparency mode.
-You'll be able to hear your tunes, but not at such a volume that it drowns out something like a subway announcement.
+You'll be able to hear your tunes, but not at such a volume that it drowns out an important subway announcement.

-They're also water-resistant, so you can get in a great workout or a walk in the rain without much worry.
-(You probably don't want to shower with them, though.)
-They also pair easily with devices like your phone or tablet, and you can be up to 15 feet away from them before you start hearing static.

-"These little wireless earbuds are great!
-The sound quality is fantastic if you want to listen to music or watch TV shows and movies when you don't want to disturb anyone.
-The sound is crystal clear and you don't even have to turn the volume up very high," one happy customer said.

 OK, I do have one quibble: The Amazon page says it has 50 hours of battery life, but that's only if you alternate between one earbud and the other.
 The truth is, the case can recharge the battery five times, and each earbud contains five hours on its own.
 If you're like most people and use both earbuds, you can expect a maximum of about 30 hours of playback.
 Of course, that's more than enough for most days, unless you're on a really long flight.